japila-books/spark-sql-internals/docs/spark-sql-properties.md

 Since: `3.0.0`

+Use [SQLConf.dynamicPartitionPruningFallbackFilterRatio](SQLConf.md#dynamicPartitionPruningFallbackFilterRatio) method to access the current value.

 ## <span id="spark.sql.optimizer.dynamicPartitionPruning.reuseBroadcastOnly"> spark.sql.optimizer.dynamicPartitionPruning.reuseBroadcastOnly

 **(internal)** When true, dynamic partition pruning will only apply when the broadcast exchange of a broadcast hash join operation can be reused as the dynamic pruning filter.